Researching the ethical considerations that should be considered when conducting open source investigations for advocacy or legal accountability

 The project, with the support of the Engine Room, is researching the ethical considerations that should be taken into account when conducting open source investigations for advocacy or legal accountability.
 This will culminate in a white paper to be published in late 2019.
 We have also been considering the human rights impact of the current misinformation and disinformation ecosphere.
 Members of the HRBDT project are also working on a textbook – Digital Witness: Using Open Source Information for Human Rights Investigation, Documentation, and Accountability – to be published by OUP at the end of 2019.

-Upcoming Event – Book Launch for Digital Witness – 26 February 2020Read more
+Podcast of the Panel Discussion at the Book Launch for Digital Witness on 26 February 2020Read more

-On 27 March 2017, the Human Rights, Big Data and Technology Project co-hosted a one-day workshop with the Centre of…
+On 25 February 2020 the Human Rights, Big Data and Technology Project and the Foreign Policy Centre co-hosted an event…